Yellow tang: Description and biology

+Ecology

 The yellow tang is a marine fish that lives in reefs and is typically found by itself or in small groups/schools.
 It is mainly herbivorous and eats filamentous algae.
+Natural predators include larger fish, sharks, crabs, and octopuses.

 Reproduction

 Spawning happens throughout the year, and it peaks once, normally occurring around the time the moon is full, so this suggests there is some sort of lunar periodicity to the spawning behavior.
 Spawning happens in pairs or groups, and fertilization is external.
 Eggs are left in open water and yellow tang are substratum egg scatterers.
 Yellow tang do not guard their eggs, and once the eggs hatch, the juveniles receive no parental care.